chen3feng/blade-build/doc/en/build_rules/cc.md

   This can solve the root cause, but it does require some effort.
 The simple and rude solution is to add the reported missing library to the current target `deps`, which is equivalent to relying on the implementation details of some libraries, which is not recommended.

+Since Blade fully managed the dependency of header files, for any header files that are not declared in the `hdrs` or `src` of any library, an error will be reported after the build.
+If these header files should belong to the current target, According to whether it is public or private, add it to `hdrs` or `srcs` respectively.
+If it belongs to other libraries, it should be added to `hdrs` of other libraries, and you cannot include undeclared or private header files of other libraries.

+For undeclared header files that already existed in the code base before the upgrade, you can use the [cc_config.allowed_undeclared_hdrs](../config.md#cc_config) configuration item to mask the check.

 ## prebuilt_cc_library ##

 For libraries without source code, library should be put under the lib{32,64} sub dir accordingly.